dig412/beanstalk-presentation/presentation.md

     * Filtering
     * Uploading

---
+???
+We have multiple sizes needed

+run face detection

+upload to s3 - takes time

+Dont want to block up a browser & apache thread doing this

+network / memory breaks - job will be buried, restart --
 ###Distributed Tasks
 * Updates system

+???
+Lots of different systems that make changes to data

+Lots of systems that are interested in changes

+Job goes in queue, updates search, api, cache
 --
 ###Scale
 * Email sender

+???
+Single threaded email sender takes 8 hours for newsletter

+can put a job in for each user, or block of users

+Multiple workers mean multithreading

 ---
 class: center, middle
 background-image: url(images/supervisord.jpg)

 #Supervisord

+???

+Php on its own makes this hard

+dont want to have to start each one in a terminal

 ---
 #Supervisord